canonical/checkbox/checkbox-ng/docs/manpages/plainbox-session-structure.rst

 Synopsis
 ========

-This page documents the structure of the PlainBox per-session directory.
+This page documents the structure of the Plainbox per-session directory.

 Description
 ===========